vetux/qcalculator/README.md

 - Symbol table editor
 - Python addons

+## Downloads
+Release binaries for 64bit Windows and Linux can be found on the [Releases](https://github.com/vetux/qcalculator/releases) page.

 ## Addons
 The bundle containing the default addons shipped with qCalculator can be downloaded in the [Releases](https://github.com/vetux/qcalculator/releases) section of the repository.
 The archive can be installed by clicking the install button in the "addons" tab of the settings dialog and selecting the downloaded file.